ICESAT-2HackWeek/learning-resources/docs/projects/overview.md

 ### The problem

-What water problem are you going to explore?
+What problem are you going to explore?
 Provide a few sentences.
 If this is a technical exploration of software or data science methods, explain why this work is important in a broader context.

 ### Application Example